Grevillea: Use in horticulture

 Many species of grevilleas are popular garden plants, especially in Australia but also in other temperate and subtropical climates.
 Many grevilleas have a propensity to interbreed freely, and extensive hybridisation and selection of horticulturally desirable attributes has led to the commercial release of many named cultivars.
 Among the best known is 'Robyn Gordon', a small shrub up to 1.5 m high and wide which can flower 12 months of the year in subtropical climates.
 The cultivar 'Canberra Gem' has gained the Royal Horticultural Society's Award of Garden Merit.

 They can be grown from soft tip cuttings from December–March (in the Southern Hemisphere) or fresh seed.
 Many harder-to-grow species can be grafted onto hardy rootstock such as Grevillea robusta.

 There is an active Grevillea Study Group in the Australian Native Plants Society for people interested in grevilleas, both for uses in horticulture and for conservation in the wild.

 Traditional Aboriginal use

-Grevillea flowers were a traditional favourite among the Aboriginal Peoples for their sweet nectar.
-This could be shaken onto the hand to enjoy, or into a coolamon with a little water to make a sweet drink.
-They might be referred to as the original "bush lollies".

-Drinking nectar direct from the flower is best avoided as some commonly cultivated grevillea species produce flowers containing toxic cyanide.Everist, S.L., Poisonous Plants of Australia, Angus & Robertson, 1974.
+In Australia, many Aboriginal peoples utilise grevilleas for a wide variety of uses, including food, medicine, tools and ceremonial purposes.

+Seeds from some species are used as food, such as from the prickly plume grevillea (G. annulifera) of Western Australia and rock grevillea or djamudu (G. heliosperma) by the Bardi people of the Northern Territory.

+The most common and widespread use of grevillea as food among Aboriginal Australians is consuming the nectar.
+Although some grevillea flowers contain toxic compounds, some species such as G. eriostachya, G. juncifolia and G. pteridifolia of northern and western Australia and G. lanigera of south-eastern Australia are used.
+Flowers are either directly chewed and sucked or entire inflorescences are soaked in water to create a sweet, sugary drink.